adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[006][Simple image transforms].md

 ### Grayscale

-Converting a color image to black and white is simply iterating over each pixel and taking a weighted average of the red, green and blue channels.
+Converting a color image to black and white is done simply by iterating over each pixel and taking a weighted average of the red, green and blue channels.
 Here is an implementation of the formula that is typically used.

 ```cpp
 u8 to_grayscale(u8 red, u8 green, u8 blue)